slartibaartfast/allocate-token/README.md

 kubectl create secret generic astraappkeyspace --from-literal=astraappkeyspace='tribe'
 ```

-The astraadmincreds secret holds the username and password used to log in to your Astra keyspace.
-Replace 'KVUser' and 'KVPassword' with your login credentials for this keyspace.
+The astraadmincreds secret holds the username and password used to log in to your Astra instance.
+Replace 'AdminUser' and 'AdminPassword' with your login credentials.
 ```
 kubectl create secret generic astraadmincreds --from-literal=adminusername='AdminUser' --from-literal=adminpassword='AdminPassword'